javierb07/color-game/README.md

-# Guessing Color Game
+# Color Guessing Game

 A web based color guessing game designed to help practice RGB colors.
-Based of and expanded from a small project on Colt Steele's Bootcamp on Udemy.
+Based of and expanded from a small project on [Colt Steele's Bootcamp on Udemy](https://www.udemy.com/course/the-web-developer-bootcamp/).

 ## Additions from the base code

 * Hardest mode
 * Scores
-* Instructions on hot to play
+* Instructions on how to play
 * Database
 * Highscore table
 * Sound